1j01/wavey/README.md

 effects,
 synthesizers (voices),
 algorithmic synthesis like [HTML5 Bytebeat](http://greggman.com/downloads/examples/html5bytebeat/html5bytebeat.html),
-themes,
-extra file formats)
+extra file formats,

-* Desktop app, *ideally native* rather than web-based (but web-based for starters)
+and themes)

+* Desktop app

-* Interoperability with Audacity? (exporting/importing project files)
+* Interoperability with other audio editors? (project file import/export)

 * Whatever replaces Web Intents, probably the [Web Share API](https://github.com/WICG/web-share) and [Web Share Target API](https://github.com/WICG/web-share-target)

-* Internationalization

-### TODO
+### The Less Exciting To-Do List

 * Document loading indicator
 * Fix losing chunks when recording
 * Decouple the rendering rate of recorded audio from the size of chunks saved (maybe even have a tiered saving system where chunks are merged to improve load times)
 * Fix pasting across non-consecutive tracks
+(or just pasting in general? <kbd>^A^X^V</kbd> doesn't work at all when there's one track;
+and it appears to clear the cursor, but pasting still doesn't work (at that point it should create a new track))
-* Maybe make the mute buttons clearer by making the iconography (not not) not negative;
+* Maybe make the mute buttons clearer by making the iconography *not negative*;
-would it be awkward to still call them mute buttons or have the hover text say mute/unmute?
+(would it be awkward to still call them mute buttons or have the hover text say mute/unmute?)
-* Mouse-relative zooming (preferably performant and smoothly animated)
+* Mouse-relative zooming (preferably performant and smoothly animated; currently zooming is slow)
+* Lossless compression for audio storage
 * Storage management (handle running out of storage, handle multiple editors loaded for the same document, allow data purging, estimate max recording time)
 * Improve accessibility
+* Internationalization

 ### Contributing